Ratxi/hoodex/README.rst

 Usage
 -----

-You can set your variables via argument when running hoodex or via config file:
+You can set your variables via argument when running hoodex or via config file.

+With Arguments:

 .. code-block:: sh

   hoodex --user my_user --password my_password --server my_server --libraries Movies,TV

+With a config file:

 .. code-block:: sh